batuhaniskr/product-system/README.md

 commands run the application.

-There are 2 types of users.
+There are users of type user and admin.

-<pre>1- username: user pasword:user</pre>
+Admin Credential:
+<pre>1- email:  admin@gmail.com": "password :admin"</pre>
 <pre>2- username: admin password:admin</pre>

 İf you try as user, you will get access denied on delete product page.
 You have to try as admin.